 To keep things simple, you can use the internal Flux components in your Blade files directly.
 However, if you'd like to customize a specific Flux component, you can publish its blade file(s) into your project using the following Artisan command:

 You will be prompted to search and select which components you want to publish.
-If you want to publish all components at once, you can use the
+If you want to publish all components at once, you can use the --all flag.

 Keeping Flux updated